BirdLifeInternational/kba-overlap/README.md

 ## kba-overlap

-This branch of the kba-overlap resository is no longer maintained.
+This branch of the kba-overlap repository is no longer maintained.
 This contains the previous version and formatting of this code, see master for the current versions.

 This repository contains the code to calculate the 3 of the SDG Indicators related to protected area coverage of KBAs split into marine, terrestrial, freshwater and mountain KBAs.